OnroerendErfgoed/skosprovider/docs/intro.rst

   provider implements the :class:`skosprovider.providers.VocabularyProvider` interface for the thesauri attached to the `Inventaris Onroerend Erfgoed <https://inventaris.onroerenderfgoed.be/thesaurus>`_.
-  This provider also demonstrates making the switch from a term based thesaurus to a concept based one.
+  It also demonstrates making the switch from a term based thesaurus to a concept based one.
 * `Skosprovider_sqlalchemy <http://skosprovider-sqlalchemy.readthedocs.org/en/latest/>`_:
   An implementation of the
   :class:`VocabularyProvider <skosprovider.providers.VocabularyProvider>`
   interface with a `SQLAlchemy <http://www.sqlalchemy.org>`_ backend.
-This allows using a RDBMS for for reading but also writing :term:`SKOS` concepts.
+This allows using a RDBMS for reading, but also writing, :term:`SKOS` concepts.

 Currently there also exists a library to integrate Skosprovider with `Pyramid <http://www.pylonsproject.org/>`_ at